1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Ulcerative Colitis in Houston

-• Anti-inflammatory medicines: Aminosalicylates to reduce colon swelling and control mild to moderate disease.
+• Anti-inflammatory drugs: Aminosalicylates to decrease swelling of colon and cure mild inflammatory and moderate degrees of inflammation.

 Ready to Take the Next Step?